3C 273: Large-scale jet

 The quasar has a large-scale visible jet, which measures ~200000 ly long, having an apparent size of 23″.
 Such jets are believed to be created by the interaction of the central black hole and the accretion disk.
 In 1995, optical imaging of the jet using the Hubble Space Telescope revealed a structured morphology evidenced by repeated bright knots interlaced by areas of weak emission.
 The viewing angle of the jet is about 6° as seen from Earth.
 The jet was observed to abruptly change direction by an intrinsic angle of 2° in 2003, which is larger than the jet's intrinsic opening angle of 1.1°.
 An expanding cocoon of heated gas is being generated by the jet, which may be impacting an inclined disk of gas within the central 6 kpc.

 Host galaxy

+The first complete ground-based color image of quasar 3C 273, revealing the host galaxy and relativistic jet through PSF subtraction of the quasar's point-source light.

 3C 273 lies at the center of a giant elliptical galaxy with an apparent magnitude of 16 and an apparent size of 29 arcseconds.
 The morphological classification of the host galaxy is E4, indicating a moderately flattened elliptical shape.
 The galaxy has an estimated mass of 2×10^11 solar mass.